 - Mask recommendation expands to upper secondary schools in the capital city area

-- We recommend the use of face masks when visiting social and health care services
+- Face masks recommended when visiting social and health care services

 Helsinki distributes free masks to people in need

-On Friday, 21 August, the City of Helsinki started handing out face masks to low-income residents at several open distribution points in several locations.
-A list of distribution points is available on the city website.
+On Friday, 21 August, the City of Helsinki started handing out face masks to residents in need at several open distribution points in several locations.

-An up-to-date list of Helsinki distribution points and schedules can be found on the City of Helsinki’s website.
+An up-to-date list of face mask distribution points and schedules can be found on the City of Helsinki’s website.

 In principle, Helsinki residents are themselves responsible for using the masks as recommended.
 This includes purchasing the appropriate masks and other attending costs.
 However, no one’s financial situation should present an obstacle to complying with the recommendation.
 The distribution of free masks in Helsinki is based on trust; staff at the distribution points will not ask anyone for proof of their need.